juniorgasparotto/GraphExpression/README.md

 # <a name="impl-graph-info" />Information from the graph of an entity

-`Expression<T>`Classes and `EntityItem<T>` bring some information of graph theory to help understand a little the relationship between the entities.
+Classes: `Expression<T>` and `EntityItem<T>` bring some information of graph theory to help understand a little the relationship between the entities.

-The class `Expression<T>` back to `Graph` property that isolates the General information of the graph, it contains the following properties and definitions:
+**1)** `Expression<T>` : Contains the property `Graph` that isolates the General information of the graph, it contains the following properties and definitions:

 * `IReadOnlyList<Edge<T>> Edges`: This property contains all the edges of the graph.
   * `class Edge<T>`: This class represents a connection between two entities (A and B), we have some properties and a method that help extract some information.
-    * `decimal Weight`: Determines the weight, if necessary, make filling her after the creation of the expression.
+    * `decimal Weight`: Determines the weight of the edge, if necessary, do the padding after the creation of the expression.
-    * `EntityItem<T> Source`: Determines the parent item's link
+    * `EntityItem<T> Source`: Determines the parent item of the edge
-    * `EntityItem<T> Target`: Determines the item child binding
+    * `EntityItem<T> Target`: Determines the child item of the edge
-    * `IsLoop`: Determines if the `Source` equals `Target` , if that call is in looping.
+    * `IsLoop`: Determines if the `Source` equals `Target` , if yes, this edge is in looping.
     * `bool IsAntiparallel(Edge<T> compare)`: Determines if two edges are antiparallel, meaning if an edge compared to the other has the same entities, however, in reverse order:
       * `A -> B`
       * `B -> A`